 Send us your Newton photos:

-[NOTE: This is not the only community in North Carolina named Newton.
-For links to other places called Newton, NC, see the Duplicate Names box at right.]
+Newton is a township in Lackawanna County, in the Scranton-Wilkes-Barre metro area.
+[NOTE: This is not the only community in Pennsylvania named Newton.
+For links to other places called Newton, PA, see the Duplicate Names box at right.]

-Sections below provide additional information and links about Newton demographics, travel and tourism, nearby airports, cemeteries, the Catawba County economy, education, environment, genealogy, government, historic sites, Hickory-Morganton-Lenoir area jobs, libraries, maps, museums, newspapers and other media, nonprofit groups, real estate, recreation, religion, transportation, and weather in the 28613 ZIP code.
+Sections below provide additional information and links about Newton demographics, travel and tourism, nearby airports, cemeteries, the Lackawanna County economy, education, environment, genealogy, government, historic sites, libraries, maps, museums, newspapers and other media, nonprofit groups, real estate, recreation, religion, transportation, and weather in the 18411 ZIP code.

 Post a query on a message board: